Rail Paybus FP1: Themes

 Rail Pay Bus FP1 and its sisters obviously fit into the state historical theme of transport.
 It could also be argued that these buses made a contribution to technological development, as an early attempt to apply road bus technology to rail transport.
 The first such attempt was Rail Motor No. 1, which in 1919 involved the conversion of a road truck chassis and drive-train for passenger transport by rail, with a classic timber carriage body based on railway practice.
 However the FP series rail buses were much more strongly based on road buses, both in technology and appearance.
 Through their role in paying remote Railway personnel, the Pay Buses were also part of an important social institution in rural communities around the state, where the Railways were such an important (and paternalistic) employer and a vital element of country life in particular.

 Scrapping

-All members of this first group of rail buses, except of course No. 5 (1st), were withdrawn from service between 1968 and 1970.
+All members of this first group of rail buses except No. 5 (1st) were withdrawn from service between 1968 and 1970.
 FP1 was withdrawn on 3 October 1968.
 All except FP1 were scrapped in December 1970.
 Pay Bus FP1 was designated for preservation and placed in the care of the NSW Rail Transport Museum on 27 March 1969.

 Withdrawal and subsequent scrapping of the original group was enabled by the commissioning of a new group of six pay buses (plus, remarkably enough, one 18-seat passenger bus of the same basic configuration) in 1968.
 Designated FP7 to 13, this group were built by Commonwealth Engineering Pty Ltd, Granville - the successor to Waddingtons.
 Although now withdrawn from service and sold, following the introduction of more modern methods of paying staff, several of the later group still exist in preservation, including the RTM's Nos.
 7, 10 & 12.